kunilovskaya/kunilovskaya.github.io/_projects/books.md

 ## 2025
+* current: Margaret Atwood.
+1996.
+Alias Grace (again)
+* attempted David Graeber, David Wengrow.
+The Dawn of Everything (dropped after a few chapters)
 * Bertrand Russell.
 1945.
-A History of Western Philosophy
+A History of Western Philosophy (dropped due to lack of cognitive capacity at the moment)
 * Daron Acemoglu and James A. Robinson.
 2012.
 Why Nations Fail: The Origins of Power, Prosperity, and Poverty
+* Stefan Zweig.
+1932.
+Marie Antoinette: Bildnis eines mittleren Charakters (in Russian translation)
 * Stefan Zweig.
 1941.
 Die Welt von Gestern (in Russian)
 * Jostein Gaarder.
 1991.
 Sophie's World (continue to love Scandinavian literature)
 * attempted Genki Kawamura's If Cats Disappeared from the World (2016)